Andrew McKissock: Early life

 McKissock was born on 6 December 1872 in Ballarat East, Victoria.
 He was the son of Helen (née Rattray) and John McKissock, his father being a butcher.

-He was educated at a local school and then apprenticed to a compositor.
-In 1896, McKissock travelled to South Africa and met up with "a group of young adventurers from his home town", calling themselves the Ballarat Boys.
+McKissock was educated at a local school in Ballarat and then apprenticed to a compositor.
+In 1896, he travelled to South Africa and met up with "a group of young adventurers from his home town", calling themselves the Ballarat Boys.
 He briefly worked in Cape Town as a printer.
-He and two others subsequently enlisted in Herbert Plumer's Matabele Relief Force and took part in the Second Matabele War.
+McKissock and two others subsequently enlisted in Herbert Plumer's Matabele Relief Force and took part in the Second Matabele War.
 His unit proceeded to Mafeking on foot and took part in several engagements, culminating in the Battle of Umlugulu Mountain.
 He detailed his experiences in letters to the Ballarat Courier, and after the war's end resumed working as a compositor with Ballarat newspapers and printers.

 McKissock became involved in the labour movement as a member of the Ballarat Typographical Society.
 He became a delegate to the Ballarat Trades and Labor Council in 1900 and later served as the council's president.
 He was also chairman of the Eight Hours Committee, president of the Ballarat branch of the Tramways Employees' Association, and chairman of the Victoria–Riverina branch of the Australian Workers' Union (AWU).